arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/01.user-manual/content.md

 ![OPC UA GUI client](assets/opta-opc-ua-gui.gif)

 With this, Opta is ready to handle the OPC UA protocol through simple [OPC UA GUI client](https://github.com/FreeOpcUa/opcua-client-gui).

-The client allows connection management, browsing, attribute or reference viewing, variable subscription, event subscription, value writing, secure communication, method invocation, data plotting, and state persistence.
+The interface allows browsing, subscribing to variables, writing values, and performing other interactions.

-***For more information about the simple OPC UA GUI client and dedicatd installation instruction sets, please refer to [**opcua-client-gui** repository](https://github.com/FreeOpcUa/opcua-client-gui).***
+***For more information about the simple OPC UA GUI client and dedicatd installation instruction sets, please refer to [__opcua-client-gui__ repository](https://github.com/FreeOpcUa/opcua-client-gui).***

 ### Memory Debugging Insight